reflectoring/reflectoring.github.io/_posts/2020-09-27-spring-boot-12-factor-app.md

 ## Build, release, run
 > Strictly separate build and run stages

 The stages for Build, Release, Run should be kept separate.
+For Spring Boot Applications, this is easy to achieve with the development workflow for containers.
+The activities in these stages are:
-For Spring Boot Applications, we compile the source code and build the Docker Image
+Build: we compile the source code and build the Docker Image
-Tag the Image and push to the Registry.
+Release: Tag the Image and push to the Registry.
 Run: Image is pulled and run as a container instance.

-✓Strong isolation between Build, Release, and Run:
-- Build Stage, compiling and producing binaries by including all the assets required.
-- Release Stage, combining binaries with environment- specific configuration parameters. - Run Stage, running application on a specific execution environment.
-✓ The pipeline is unidirectional, so it is not possible to propagate changes from the run stages back to the build stage.
-✓ANTI-PATTERN, Specific builds for production.
-SUGGESTION = Go through the pipeline.
-✓ANTI-PATTERN, Make changes to the code at runtime.
-SUGGESTION = Any change (or set of changes) must create a new release, following the
-Pipeline: Build -> Release -> Run.
-✓ SUGGESTION = Every release should always have a unique release ID, such as a timestamp of the release (such as 2011-04-06-20:32:17) or an incrementing number (such as v100).
-✓ BUILD = codebase + dependencies + assets ✓ RELEASE = BUILD + config
-✓ RUN = run process against RELEASE
-✓ ROLLBACK = just use the last release instead.

 ## Processes